 9. Furthermore, hang the chenna in that cloth for 50 to 60 min.

 Crack free white rasgulla ball

-1. For making crack free white rasgulla ball, take out the chenna from cloth and keep it in a large plate or food plater for kneading.
+1. For making crack free white rasgulla ball, take out the chenna from the cloth and keep it on a large plate or food plater for kneading.

 2. Now, sprinkle 1 tsp cornflour powder or maida which helps to make the rasgulla proper shape.

 3. Next, gently knead the chena thoroughly with the help of the palm.

 4. At this stage, you get soft, non-sticky, and smooth chena.
 It takes almost 6 to 7 min.

 5. Furthermore, pick a small portion of chena.